-In today’s competitive market, consumers pay more attention towards the quality of material and fibre as compared to their cost and charges.
-Therefore, textiles need not only to be stylish but also consistently well made and free from hazardous substances.
+In today’s competitive market, consumers pay more attention to the quality of material and fibre, as compared to their cost and charges.
+Therefore, textiles need not only to be stylish but also consistently well-made and free from hazardous substances.

 BREAKING LOAD:- The maximum force in Newton required to break the fabric.